 - Assorted candies, including Sugar Cookie Hershey’s Kisses, Peppermints and Spice Drops

-Additional North Pole Breakfast ideas:
+More North Pole Breakfast Ideas

 - Mini pancakes, using my recipe for fluffy pancakes